avtraino/rmDropboxIcon/README.md

 # rmIcon
-Creates a LaunchAgent that runs a shell script.
-The script removes the file `Icon?` from Dropbox, left by macOS.
-Runs on login, and every 10 minutes.
+A shell script that removes the file `Icon?` from Dropbox, left by macOS.
+When used with the LaunchAgent, it runs on login  and then every 10 minutes.

 ## The Problem